 LMC is very proud to offer for sale this 1964 Shelby 289 Factory Competition Cobra

-The car offered here is one of the rarest of all Cobras: a 'Factory-Prepared Full Competition Car', the latter being the designation of cars prepared to full-race specification by Shelby.
-Only 38 Factory 289ci Competition Roadsters were ever produced from 1962-1965 and have accounted for winning a substantial number of races all over North America backing up their reputation as a light, reliable, winning machine.
-Of those 38, only 24 Cobra roadsters had raced under the Team Shelby American banner.
-This car was campaigned by “Gentlemen” racer Tom Payne and raced as a factory team car by Shelby American in many events.
+The car offered here is one of the rarest of all Cobras: a 'Factory-Prepared Full Competition Car', Only 38 Factory 289 ci Competition Roadsters were ever produced from 1962-1965 and have accounted for winning a substantial number of races all over North America backing up their reputation as a light, reliable, winning machine.
+Of those 38, only approximately 20 Cobra roadsters had raced under the Team Shelby American banner.
+This car was campaigned by “Gentlemen” racer Tom Payne and raced as a Factory Team Car by Shelby American in many events.

 Over the next 8 years Payne raced over a dozen different race cars in nearly 100 races before co-driving a Shelby Cobra owned by an acquaintance Dan Gerber.
 Payne first met Gerber at an SCCA race in Northern Michigan, where he hopped out of his RS61 and into Gerber’s Cobra, and from that moment he was instantly smitten!

-Jacques Passino, vice president of Ford's Special Vehicle Division approved the build of the 1964 Competition Cobra for Tom Payne, Shelby American began work right away on the car with the understanding that it would remain the property of Ford.
-The Factory built the Cobra it into a factory-specification competition car with its equipment list including but, not limited to; hood scoop, chrome roll bar, 6½-inch Halibrand front wheels (8½-inch at the rear), flared wings, Koni shocks, front and rear sway bars, competition brakes, quick-jack points, side pipes, dual long-range fuel tanks, Monza snap-open fuel cap, racing seat, Sun tachometer, fuel- pressure gauge, differential cooler, oil cooler, electric Stewart-Warner fuel pump, and an aluminum Harrison header tank.
+Shelby American began work on Mr. Payne’s Cobra, building it into a factory-specification competition with its equipment list including but, not limited to; hood scoop, chrome roll bar, 6½-inch Halibrand front wheels (8½-inch at the rear), flared wings, Koni shocks, front and rear sway bars, competition brakes, quick-jack points, side pipes, dual long-range fuel tanks, Monza snap-open fuel cap, racing seat, Sun tachometer, fuel- pressure gauge, differential cooler, oil cooler, electric Stewart-Warner fuel pump, and an aluminum Harrison header tank.
 Of course, the soul of the roadster was a full race-specification 289ci V-8 that had Weber carburetors and 12:1 compression, which could deliver about 400 horsepower.

 Once completed the car was billed to Ford Motorcar Company and delivered to Detroit in late July.
 Under the ownership and sponsorship of Ford, Payne campaigned the car through the 1964-1965 seasons with many races as a Shelby American Team entrant.
 Payne’s debut race was at the Greenwood raceway USRRC event, and his first victory came less than two weeks later at Waterford Hills SCCA Divisional in August of 1964.
 The season consisted of; Lyndale Farms, the extremely dangerous Meadowdale USRRC finishing 3rd, Mid-Ohio USRRC finishing 3rd, Kent Fields and Greenwood SCCA with a 1st overall in both events.
 Tom finished off the season racing in the Nassau Bahamas Speed Weeks.
 Payne had a remarkable 1964 season in America, in which, every race that he completed resulted in a podium finish.
 Payne was able to capture, three 1st place finishes throughout the season.